pemo11/easygrader/README.md

 - Hopefully the whole source code is documented
 - I will try to improve the application in the near future

 But most important: *Simpelgrader* is **not** a complete autograder.
-Its more an assistent for a teacher that should make grading a lot of submission less time consuming.
+Its more an assistent for a teacher that should make grading a lot of student submissions less time consuming.

+It could grade several different exercises submitted by hundreds students within one grading run.

+The concept is very simpel and use my many auto graders:

-It runs prefined actions and tests associated with each submission file through a xml file.
+*Simpelgrader* runs prefined actions and tests associated with each submission file through a xml file.

 At the moment there is only a basic feedback mechanismen and there are no means to adapt the weighting of points for each action and test.